Characterizing NIP henselian fields: The main theorem and immediate consequences

 On the other hand, by Lemma \ref{lem:henselization}{\bf(ii)}, the henselization of $(Kv_{0},\bar{v})$ is $(K^{h}v_{0}^{h},\bar{v}^{h})$.
 By the claim, if $(Kv_{0},\bar{v})$ is defectless Kaplansky, so is $(K^{h}v_{0}^{h},\bar{v}^{h})$.
 Thus if $(K,v)$ satisfies {\maincasec}, then $(K^{h},v^{h})$ also satisfies {\maincasec}.

 We have shown that each of the conditions {\maincasea}, {\maincaseb}, and {\maincasec} is preserved by taking the henselization.
-Moreover, $Kv$ is equal to $K^{h}v^{h}$, so one is NIP if and only if so is the other; and one is finite if and only if so is the other.
-If $(K,v)$ is trivial or finitely ramified, so is $(K^{h},v^{h})$, by the claim.
-Therefore, since $(K,v)$ satisfies the conjunction of {\bf(1)}, {\bf(2)}, and {\bf(3)}, so does $(K^{h},v^{h})$.
+Moreover, $Kv$ is equal to $K^{h}v^{h}$, so one is NIP if and only if so is the other.
+Therefore, since $(K,v)$ satisfies the conjunction of {\bf(1)} and {\bf(2)}, so does $(K^{h},v^{h})$.
 Since $(K^{h},v^{h})$ is henselian, it follows from Theorem \ref{thm:1} that $(K^{h},v^{h})$ is NIP. \end{proof}